Naypyidaw Victoria rape case

 Naypyidaw Victoria Rape Case refers to the rape of a 2-year-and-11-month-old girl, nicknamed Victoria, believed to have happened at Wisdom Hill Nursery School in Naypyidaw, Myanmar, which sparked national outrage.
-The police filed a case in court against a driver who worked in a nursery, but DNA evidence obtained during the evinvestigationid not match him.
+The police filed a case in court against a driver who worked in a nursery, but DNA evidence obtained during the investigation did not match him.
 Thousands of people marched to Criminal Investigation Department on 6 July 2019 to show their dissatisfaction with the police handling of the case.
 State leaders have verbally instructed officials from the Ministry of Home Affairs and Myanmar Police Force (MPF) to bring the case before the courts.

 Incident

 Victoria came back from school, Wisdom Hill Private Pre-School, on 16 May 2019 with injuries that a doctor from a public hospital confirmed were the result of rape.
 Her mother filed a complaint with police on the following day.